no-such-company/blackchamber-server/readme.md

                 meta
 ```

-!! * the protective Password based on the Password, which mus hashed by SHA-256 during transport to sever. the Password will also hashed agein with same alg during the keybuild-process.
+!! * the protective Password based on the Password, which must hashed by SHA-256 during transport to sever. the Password will also hashed again with same alg during the keybuild-process.

 !! ** the Password that is used, is the ( username + SHA-256 protected Password ) generated SHA-256.